Guma, Nigeria

 Guma is a Local Government Area of Benue State, North Central Nigeria.
 Its headquarters are in the town of Gbajimba.

 It has an area of 2,882 km^{2} and a population of 191,599 at the 2006 census.

 The postal code of the area is 970.

 History

 The Guma Local Government Area was established by the Makurdi Local Government in May 1989.

-The newly elected governor of Benue State in the April 11th, 2015 governorship election, Chief Dr. Samuel Ortom hails from Guma.
+Former governor of Benue State elected in the April 11th, 2015 governorship election, Chief Dr. Samuel Ortom hails from Guma.

-Geography

-Climate
+Geography/Climate

-Guma Local Governments Area has a total land area of 2,882 km2, and the Guma River runs through its borders.
-Guma LGA's average annual temperature is 29 degrees Celsius, and the region receives an average of 1,850 mm of precipitation per year.
+Guma Local Governments Area has a total land area of 2,882 sqkm, and the Guma River runs through its borders.
+Guma LGA's average annual temperature is 29 degrees Celsius or 82 degrees Fahrenheit, and the region receives an average of 1,850 mm of precipitation per year.
 Guma Local Government Area's humidity level is 61 percent on average.

-With a landmass of 2,882 square kilometers, Guma local government area is situated in the northern region of Benue State.
+With a landmass of 2,882 square kilometres/1,113 square miles, Guma local government area is situated in the northern region of Benue State.
 It is situated at latitudes 06° 33' and 07° 03' North and longitudes 07°60' and 08° 12' East.